JEFH507/org-chart-goose-orchestrator/docs/adr/0006-identity-auth-bridge.md

 Date: 2025-10-27

 ## Context
-Goose server defaults to X-Secret-Key authentication for its API.
+goose server defaults to X-Secret-Key authentication for its API.
 The project requires OIDC SSO and JWTs across services.
 We need a minimal bridge for MVP to avoid invasive changes to goosed while adopting OIDC/JWT.

 ## Decision
 - Implement an identity gateway that performs OIDC (Code Flow + PKCE), mints RS256 JWTs with tenant/role claims, and forwards proxied requests to goosed with X-Secret-Key for MVP.